 All conditions that fall between the immediate and underlying cause of death are known as intermediate or intermediary.
 The approximate interval between the onset of each of the events and time of death should be listed in hours, days, weeks, or months.

-All other diseases and injury that may have contributed to death but did necessarily precipitate the cascade of events leading to death are listed in part II.
+All other diseases and injuries that may have contributed to death but did necessarily precipitate the cascade of events leading to death are listed in part II.

 Examples of Completing a Death Certificate

-In this example, the immediate cause of death is fat embolism.
+In this example, the immediate cause of death is a fat embolism.
 Chronic tissue hypoxia from sickle cell disease is a cause of chronic hypoxia that can cause fatty tissue to dislodge from the bone marrow.
 This is the intermediate cause of death.
-The underlying cause of death is sickle cell disease which is the primary disease causing chronic hypoxia from abnormal hemoglobin with impaired oxygen-carrying capacity.
+The underlying cause of death is sickle cell disease, which is the primary disease-causing chronic hypoxia from abnormal hemoglobin with impaired oxygen-carrying capacity.
 The cause of death is what is required in the death certificate and not the mechanism.
 The mechanism of most death is usually cardiopulmonary arrest.
-It is not advisable to use this diagnosis in the death certificate as it does not really specify the cause of death.
+It is not advisable to use this diagnosis in the death certificate as it does not specify the cause of death.